diogns/diogns/README.md

 <h3 align="center">A passionate developer from Peru</h3>

 <ul>
-  <li>⚡ I’m interested in JavaScript and related technologies that improve its use.
-I currently work with NodeJS for the Telecommunications sector📡.</li>
+  <li>🌱 I’m currently learning Java, Spring Boot and Software Engineering </li>
-  <li>🌱 I’m currently learning Java and Spring Boot</li>
+  <li> 🥅 2023 Goals: Get a good grade on the Cambridge Proficiency Exam and and get a certification in Software Engineering.</li>
   <li>⚡ Fun fact: 📸Photography Lover</li>
   <li>📫 How to reach me raulmoralestaza@gmail.com or +51 998 102 528.</li>
 </ul>